 Additional Funds for Carrying Out the Regular EFSP in Assisting People Nationwide

-Applications for the $400 million in supplemental funding appropriated by Congress as part of the American Rescue Plan Act to the regular EFSP will be accepted later.
+Applications for the $130 million in annual funding appropriated by Congress as part of the DHS Appropriations Act, 2022, to the regular EFSP will be accepted later.
 EFSP funds can be used for a broad range of services, including mass shelter, mass feeding, food pantries and food banks, utility bill payments to prevent cut-offs, rent/mortgage payments to prevent evictions/foreclosures, and transition assistance from shelters to stable living conditions.
 COVID-19 testing and associated medical care needed during quarantine and isolation will also be allowable expenditures with these supplemental funds.

 The formula for allocating these funds to local communities (counties and cities) is established by the National Board to target areas of highest need.
 Factors considered in the formula are national population, unemployment, and poverty rates.
-The $510 million in supplemental funding is in addition to $130 million in annual funding for EFSP.
-The formula method will be applied to allocating all funds except for the $110 million providing humanitarian relief, which will be directly awarded to service organizations.
-A total of $640 million will have been made available to the EFSP National Board for fiscal year 2021.
+The $150 million in supplemental funding for providing shelter and other supportive services to families and individuals encountered by DHS is in addition to $130 million in annual funding for the EFSP.
+The formula method will be applied to allocating the $130 million to qualifying jurisdictions (counties or cities, and the $150 million providing humanitarian relief will be directly awarded to service organizations by the National Board.
+A total of $280 million will have been made available to the EFSP National Board for fiscal year 2022.

 Local boards and contacts can be found on the EFSP website under the Supplemental Funding Info tab.
 Applicants do not need to contact their local boards to submit applications but can contact their local boards for technical assistance and to ask questions.